learn-co-students/dsc-while-loops-break-and-continue-lab-dc-ds-100719/README.md

 ### `break` And `continue` Statements

-We have a list of person objects with all kinds of attributes.
-We'll use loops to find a person that meets a certain requirement that we are looking for or create new lists with a certain subset of elements.
+Agnes decides that she wants to start creating targeted advertisements for people.
+Here is a list of customer objects with information about their name, age, job, pet, and pet name.
+You'll use loops to find people that meet certain requirements for Agnes' targeted marketing.
 Write for loops with conditional statements in conjunction with `break` and `continue` to get the desired output.

 ```python